ManInMyVan/Minecraft-Anticheat-List/README.md

 :----------------:|:-----------------------------------------------------------:|:-:
-Anticheat         |Name of the Anticheat                                        |A name Edition           |The edition of the game the anticheat is on                  |Java, Bedrock Platform          |What modding platform the anticheat runs on                  |Bukkit, Sponge, Fabric, Forge, Skript, Datapack, NukkitX, Addon, PocketMine
+Anticheat         |Name of the Anticheat                                        |A name Edition           |The edition of the game the anticheat is on                  |Java, Bedrock Platform          |What modding platform the anticheat runs on                  |Bukkit, Sponge, Fabric, Forge, Skript, Datapack, Nukkit, Addon, PocketMine
 Status            |Anticheat's development status                               |Active, Inactive, Unmaintained, Discontinued, Unknown, Unavailable, Old
 Supported Versions|What versions of Minecraft the anticheat supports            |Any Minecraft version Links             |Links to download, learn more about, or support the anticheat|Any url